 - MDE at least 20%

-Using these parameters, adding number of visitors on each variants, benchmark how long to run an experiment and the impact on the business.
+Using these parameters, adding a number of visitors on each variant, benchmark how long to run an experiment and the impact on the business.

 Estimate how long an experiment will take

-The time for experiments is a crucial factor and it can be calculated using this following formula or you can use of of these following links:
+The time for experiments is a crucial factor, and it can be calculated using the following formula, or you can use of the following links:

 Prioritize the experiments

-Prioritize experiments according to expected ROI, it's a best-practice that it'll help you to generate fast and easily important impact in revenue and time terms.
+Prioritize experiments according to expected ROI; it's a best practice that'll help you generate a fast and easily important impact in revenue and time terms.

-You can organize a simple Google Spreadsheet, adding in the vertical column the features related to prioritization of experiments: for each experiment you should consider to write the "main KPI factors", in order to evaluate and sort the ideas through a single score number.
-For instance, you can consider to determine the number of weeks to run it, time for implementation and the potential business impact to calculate the sorting.
+You can organize a simple Google Spreadsheet, adding the features related to the prioritization of experiments in the vertical column.
+For each experiment, you should consider writing the "main KPI factors" to evaluate and sort the ideas through a single score number.
+For instance, you can consider determining the number of weeks to run it, the time for implementation and the potential business impact to calculate the sorting.

-Several framework can help you to prioritize the experiments, such as P.I.E.
-(Potential, Importance and Ease) that it'll help you to find which tests you should do first, calculating the medium score.
+Several frameworks can help you to prioritize the experiments, such as P.I.E.
+(Potential, Importance and Ease) it will help you to find which tests you should do first, calculating the medium score.